moleculemaker/Lab_Automation/aamp_app/adding_devices.md

 ### Step 1:

 Ensure that you have the device_name.py file and the device_name_commands.py file for the device you want to add. device_name.py should be in aamp_app/devices and device_name_commands.py should be in aamp_app/commands.
-You will have to refer to both of these files later to populate the utils file correctly.
+You will have to refer to both of these files later to populate the util file correctly.

 ### Step 2:

-Navigate to aamp_app/utils.py.
+Navigate to aamp_app/util.py.
 This file contains the configurations for each devices and their respective commands as they show up in the UI.

 ### Step 3: